freeCodeCamp/guide/pages/docs/certificates-guide/use-bracket-notation-to-find-the-nth-character-in-a-string/index.md

 ---
-title: "freeCodeCamp Challenge Guide: Use Bracket Notation to Find the Nth Character in a String"
+title: "Use Bracket Notation to Find the Nth Character in a String"
+parent: "certificates-guide"
 ---

 You can also use bracket notation to get the character at other positions within a string.